aberke/CS_activityBased/README.md

 ##### NHTS data
-The main source of data for this analysis is the National Household Travel Survey.
+The main source of data for this analysis is the National Household Travel Survey (NHTS).

+###### CBSA

+The U.S. geographic area from which the subset of NHTS data is used.
+`CBSA` is defined as a constant within `nhts_simple.py`.
+Change it to compute the model for other areas.

 ###### Blocks data